melodymastache/ami-site/README.md

 # Ami Gordon Site
 A business site for a BC entrepreneur specializing in tutoring, communications, and disability advocacy.
+Uses React.js, Sass/SCSS, and HTML.
 Designed and coded by Melody Mastache.
 Design inspired by:

 ### Currently working on: